steph603/Purrito/README.md

 Typically, Check-in and Check-out dates are managed through an appointment or calendar type booking system, but the individual care requirements for each cat are usually handwritten and kept on clipboards or a whiteboard for each cat.
 Perhaps you need to prepare meals for 40 different cats who all require different food!
 You either need to write a list, or bring the clipboards to the kitchen with you to keep track of who needs what.

 The **purpose** of Purrito is to provide a quick overview of which cats are currently in boarding and what their requirements are for both morning and evening mealtimes.
-It will reduce time wasted preparing lists or clipboards for boarding cats and reduce paper waste.
+It will reduce time wasted preparing lists or clipboards for boarding cats and work towards a paperless facility.

-The target audience is animal attendants caring for cats in a boarding facility.
+The **target audience** is animal attendants caring for cats in a boarding facility.
-However, the app could easily be adapted to care for other animals, or expanded to other audiences - to manage vehicles that require servicing, preferences of hotel guests, etc.
+However, the app could easily be adapted to care for other animals, or expanded to other audiences - to manage vehicles that require servicing, children attending daycare, etc.

 Navigation within Purrito needs to be simple to suit the audience.